ytsimon2004/argclz/docs/source/get_start/advanced_usage.rst

 When working with structured data or shared configurations, you may want to **copy values** into an argument parser class without redefining or parsing them again.
 ``Clonable`` provides an ``__init__`` that accept an ``AbstractParser``, ``Clonable`` or ``dict``, then read and set all matched arguments or keys.
+It also allows to use keyword argument to overwrite the referred data during initialization.

 refer to :class:`~argclz.clone.Cloneable` and underlying :func:`~argclz.core.copy_argument`